 Some materials may contain language that reflects the time of their origin.
 This historical content does not reflect the points of view of the departments, Alumnae Library, or Elms College.

 In the near future, it may be possible to reproduce Archives or Special Collections materials in digital or print format.
 Examples of materials include books, manuscripts, ephemera, photographs, documents, or sheet music.
 Self-serve photocopying and scanning is unavailable.
 Please check The Elm Tree (http://www.the-elm-tree.net) to see if the materials of interest have already been digitized.
-Further questions should be directed to Melissa Goldsmith (firstname.lastname@example.org) or Anthony Fonseca (email@example.com).
+Further questions should be directed to Matthew Sheridan (Sheridanm@elms.edu) or Anthony Fonseca (firstname.lastname@example.org).

 Securing permission to use Archives and Special Collections materials is not a clearance of intellectual property rights for the created work itself.
 Any copyright information (for example, photo credit) on or with the specific copy of a requested item in these departments will be provided and, if not, should be asked for by the requestor.
 The departments, Alumnae Library, and Elms College are not liable if requestor fails to obtain any necessary copyright clearance.
 Absence of copyright information on or with the specific copy of a requested item in Archives and Special Collections does not guarantee no such claim exists.